jyouturner/groom4j/README.md

 1. **Integration with Internal Knowledge Bases**

 Large organizations often have extensive internal documentation, wikis, and presentations that explain various aspects of their systems.
-Options to leverage these valuable assets by:

-Implementing a RAG (Retrieval-Augmented Generation) based system, potentially using GraphRAG to combine graph structures with RAG capabilities.
+For example, setup a RAG (Retrieval-Augmented Generation) based system, potentially using GraphRAG to index those documents and provide query interface.
+Then integrate this tool with such RAG system for Q/A.

-Developing connectors for popular documentation platforms (e.g., Confluence, SharePoint).

-Creating a flexible indexing system that can handle diverse document formats.

 2. **Leveraging Approved Pull Requests (PRs)**

 Pull requests are a gold mine of information on how to implement new features or fix issues.
-We can:

-Develop a system to analyze and index merged PRs.

-Extract patterns and best practices from successful PRs.

-Integrate PR insights into our task grooming process, providing real-world examples of similar tasks.
+We can apply the similar strategy to index those PRs and code changes.